How much does it cost to build a new home?

 I’m just not sure if that’s enough for the situation we have with the block facing the way it does (their block faces south to their outlook)?”

-So what are the options available to you when building a new home?
+What are the options available to you when building a new home?

 These are the main ways you can approach your home build:

-You can build off the plan:
+You can build off the plan.

 This may be with a big builder who does a few thousand (at least) homes per year.
 Someone like Metricon or Stylemaster.
 There are several companies nationally who offer their designs off-the-plan that can be built on your land.